- If you want to explore, find resources, build, and interact with campers, this game is for you.

 Example: You need Robin’s help to open the drawbridge behind him.
 But first, you’ll need to get a crown back from a snowman not far from him.
 The snowman has a quest of his own, where you need to bring him a shiny gem to serve as a new nose.

-But that gem can only be earned by following another series of quests that are spread across the map.
+But that gem can only be earned by following another series of quests spread across the map.
 Each needing some singular item to progress.
 You see where I’m going with this.

-I was lucky to already have said gem, but I can see how some frustration could set in if you have to backtrack to find it, especially because it’s not exactly a straightforward questline.
+I was lucky to have already said gem, but I can see how some frustration could set in if you have to backtrack to find it, especially because it’s not a straightforward questline.

 That being said, everything you do in the game does reward you with experience, even picking up small branches or pieces of cloth.
 Whenever you gain a level, you can assign points to a simple skill system that will allow you to carry more items, jump higher or build new constructions on your campsite.